List of Desperate Housewives characters: Father Crowley

 Father Crowley (Jeff Doucette) is the priest at the local Catholic church.
 Gabrielle is openly rude to him.
 He first appeared on "Guilty" when he prayed for "Mama" Solis, who was in a coma at the time.
 Father Crowley and Gabrielle clash after John told him about the affair.
-He then presides Mama's funeral, looking back when Carlos & Gabrielle were fighting.
-Gabrielle says to him, "Eyes front, Padre!"
 He appears on "Fear No More" when Gabrielle confessed her pregnancy and her unawareness of who the father is.
 He tells her to be thankful since children are a blessing.
 Father Crowley then appears on "There's Something About a War" when Gabrielle asked him to transfer Sister Mary.
 He is the one who informs Gabrielle in "Silly People" that Xiao-Mei will be staying with them briefly.
 His next appearance is in Season 5 when Gabrielle forces Juanita to work at the soup kitchen where Father Crowley is volunteering.
 He appears in season 6 when Gabrielle attempted to get Juanita into Catholic school, and he is also shown presiding over Karl's funeral.